pascallaliberte/sharpen.page/_posts/2020-03-13-when-your-software-proposes-different-process.md

 [four-forces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}
 [changing-orbits]: {% post_url 2019-01-10-changing-orbit-selling-your-idea %}

-So on Moneto's page, when the visitor gets to the bottom of the page, the bottom forces swell up because of the following anxieties (and [none of them are about price!][price-anxiety]):
+So on Moneto's page, when the visitor got to the bottom of the page, the bottom forces swelled up because of the following anxieties (and [none of them are about price!][price-anxiety]):

 [price-anxiety]: {% post_url 2019-01-25-industry-standard-pricing-no-such-thing %}